10 Practical Tips to Boost Your Social Media Shares

 Solves a problem they’ve been struggling with

-Says what they’ve been thinking, but better
+Says what they’re thinking — but better

-Delivers an “aha!” moment they didn’t expect
+Delivers an unexpected “aha!” moment

 That’s why I always ask myself: Would I send this to a friend?